 Technically users of Instagram need to be a minimum of 13-years-old.
 However, your tween may already use the app.
 Here’s what parents need to know about how Instagram works, safety concerns, and how you can monitor their activity on Instagram.

 What is Instagram?

 Instagram is a social media platform that allows users to share photos, videos, and snippets of their lives.
 Its popularity grew over the years because of the ability to “instantly” share a photograph after capturing it.
-Instagram is owned by Facebook and is a visual-based platform.
+Instagram is owned by Meta (formerly known as Facebook) and is a visual-based platform.
 The app is popular among Millennials and Gen Z, as there are many popular brands, celebrities, and influencers on the app.
 Teens and tweens are also using the tool to keep in touch with friends by chatting through messenger and sharing snippets of their life.

 How does Instagram work?